Detroit gets its own animation fest

 Steven Sonoras, Special to The Detroit News, April 7 2016

-This weekend at Tangent Gallery the first annual Detroit International Festival of Animation will screen 22 short animated films from the Metro region and around the globe, including selections from New York, Japan and Sweden.
+This weekend at Tangent Gallery the first annual Detroit International Festival of Animation (DIFA) will screen 22 short animated films from the Metro region and around the globe, including selections from New York, Japan and Sweden.
 The event also includes an expo of local visual artists, animators, comic creators and zine publishers.

 DVS, who produces the annual DAMNED Exhibition and the Purgatory Film Festival, says the animation festival came out of a desire to team up with his wife, Dekilah Nazari, a model and fellow producer, to present something more lighthearted than his typically macabre art events.